Do you need to hire a professional?

 If you're using your dryer, dry two or more loads one after the other.
 This takes advantage of the heat already in the dryer.
 If your dryer has a 'cool down' cycle make sure that you use it.
 You'll be using heat that you've already paid for.
 If you can, put your dryer in a heated part of your home.
 That way you won't be trying to heat cooler outside air to dry your clothes.

-When all is said and done there's probably two things to remember.
+When all is said and done there are probably two things to remember.
 First, having a clean vent pays off in dryer efficiency.
 Second, do as much of the job as you can yourself.
 Even if you can't do it all yourself, you'll delay the day that you have to call a professional.